ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 As mentioned at the beginning of this section, the 3W Dataset 2.0.0 is made up of three types of instances, called real, simulated and hand-drawn.

 Each of these types of instances has been fundamentally defined according to the origin of its data.
 Data from real instances were obtained from different Petrobras Plant Information Management Systems (PIMS) [[12 - Pending]](#12), more precisely different AVEVA PI System [[13]](#13) environments.
 Data from simulated instances were generated with OLGA [[14]](#14), a dynamic multiphase flow simulator adopted by several oil companies around the globe.
-And data from hand-drawn instances were literally drawn by experts and extracted with a digital tool developed exclusively for this purpose.
+And data from hand-drawn instances was literally drawn by experts and extracted with a digital tool developed exclusively for this purpose.

 Each type of instance, and therefore each data source, required the development of its own method for acquiring and labeling data.
 The common characteristics among the three developed methods are described in the following subsection.
 The particularities of each method are detailed in the subsequent subsections.

 #### Common Characteristics Among the Methods

-All instances, regardless of their type, are related to satellite-type offshore oil-producing wells without manifold [[15]](#15).
-This type of well can be operated with different lifting methods [[16]](#16) interspersed over time, sometimes with the natural method and sometimes with an artificial lifting method.
+All instances, regardless of their type, are related to satellite-type offshore producing wells without manifold [[15 - Pending]](#15).
+This type of well can be operated with different lifting methods [[16 - Pending]](#16) interspersed over time, sometimes with the natural method and sometimes with an artificial lifting method.
 The natural method can only be used when the reservoir pressure is sufficient to produce hydrocarbons at a commercial rate without requiring any additional energy.
 Otherwise, some artificial lifting method is required precisely so that extra energy can be added to the system.

 Fig. 1 contains a diagram representing the considered scenario when designing the 3W Dataset 2.0.0.
 This diagram only covers the components necessary for a good understanding of how the 3W Dataset 2.0.0 was conceived.
-In summary, this diagram shows the production platform, the well itself, the subsea Christmas tree [[17]](#17), the production and service lines, as well as sensors and valves.
+In summary, this diagram shows the production platform, the well itself, the subsea Christmas tree [[17 - Pending]](#17), the production and service lines, as well as sensors and valves.

 <table align="center" style="margin: 0px auto;">
   <tr>